 Key Working Idea: There are Complex Thoughts that are Butchered through Simplistic Thinking

-One of the ways that this happens in a particularly unfortunate way is when important, high philosophical and theological ideas, get broken apart and reconstructed hundreds of times by the very same phenomena that creates the information frenzy of our diet fads and celebrity news cycles.
+One of the ways that this happens in a particularly unfortunate way is when important, high philosophical and theological ideas, get broken apart and reconstructed hundreds of times by the very same phenomena that create the information frenzy of our diet fads and celebrity news cycles.

-A complex idea, such as Morality, gets crushed to pieces, dissected, than half-rebuilt, and ultimately conflated with others ideas.
+A complex idea, such as Morality, gets crushed to pieces, dissected, than half-rebuilt, and ultimately conflated with other ideas.
 This may be the very reason why young people don’t study history.
 There are, simply, too many takes and “perspectives” because too many people have played historian and muddied fact from fiction.
 Revisionist?

 Moralism is not Morality

 This perspective is a Christian, Theological one and may not mesh super well with dictionary definitions of these words because these we are discussing theological definitions as I understand them.
 Please, also, help me better understand any and all of this.